 In-meeting security options (Optional / Blocker)

-Note: If the waiting room is enabled after the Notetaker was admitted in the waiting room (or it is placed in the waiting room after it was admitted), the Notetaker will stop recording and leave the meeting.
+Note: If the meeting is locked before the Notetaker is admitted, it can't join.
+And if the waiting room is enabled after the Notetaker was admitted (or it's moved back into the waiting room), the Notetaker stops recording and leaves the meeting.